Life imprisonment in Singapore: Legislation

+Judicial sentencing powers

 In Singapore, both the High Court and Court of Appeal have the power to sentence an offender to life imprisonment; and the Court of Appeal could either raise a fixed sentence to life, reduce a death sentence to life or reduce a life sentence to a fixed jail term.
 In the cases of Ridzuan Mega Abdul Rahman and Azlin Arujunah in 2022, who were both charged for the fatal abuse of their five-year-old son, the Court of Appeal increased the couple's sentences to life imprisonment, after finding Ridzuan guilty of causing grievous harm and Azlin guilty of murder.
 Convicted drug trafficker Aishamudin Jamaludin (who only acted as a courier in his case), had his sentence of 25 years' jail and caning (15 strokes) for a lower drug offence increased to life imprisonment and 15 strokes of the cane in 2020 due to the prosecution's appeal to convict him of the original capital drug charge.
 In a 1998 landmark case relating to the successful partial defence of sudden and grave provocation against murder, a Malaysian named Kwan Cin Cheng had his sentence increased from ten years to life imprisonment for culpable homicide by the Court of Appeal, due to the judges feeling that the manner of Kwan killing his girlfriend being too deplorable and violent that a ten-year term was manifestly inadequate despite their disagreement to the prosecution's arguments for the murder charge and death penalty.
 In another case, the Court of Appeal allowed the appeal of 55-year-old brothel owner Chan Lie Sian, who was convicted of the murder of William Tiah Hung Wai, and they re-sentenced Chan to life imprisonment after overturning his death sentence in July 2019.